zm6148/PLM_DC/README.md

 Figure 2:
 To predict user condition, select the user Id from the drop down bar.
 Those user ids are from test user ids.
 It will load data from user_symptom table to predict user's conditions

+All my scripts are in the scripts folder. das_app.py is the web app script, it also has the model implementation. fishing_trip.py is the data exploration and model training script, trained modeled saved to trained_models folder. fun.py has the helper functions. training_testing_ids folder has the pre-separated training and testing ids.

 ---
 ## If I had more time
 I spent Wednesday and Thursday on the data challenge.
 Here are the areas, I think I could improve: